computational-san/sans_data_competition/content/intro.md

 Winners and prizes will be announced during the computational symposium at the 2022 SANS conference.
 Entrants are also welcome to opt-out of the competition and enter just for fun/learning.

 ## How to enter the challenge:
-1. First, download the FridayNightLights_Study2 Dataset dataset here:
+1. First, download the FridayNightLights_Study2 Dataset dataset {doc}`here <../content/Download_Data.md>`:

-2. If you are new to naturalistic data processing, we recommend that you run through the Naturalistic Data Analysis tutorials here: https://naturalistic-data.org/content/intro.html
+2. If you are new to naturalistic data processing, we recommend that you run through the Naturalistic Data Analysis tutorials here: https://naturalistic-data.org

 3. Form a team, or work solo.
 Once you are ready, register your team/individual entry (link).
 Registration is free, and will open March 4th, 2022.
 You may enter as late as the day of submission.

-4. Join the Slack (link).
+4. Post questions to the [CompSAN Discourse Page](https://www.askpbs.org/c/compsan-data-competition/25).

 5. Submit a poster and extended abstract (3 pages), and notebook/matlab script (w details on associated dependencies).
 The abstract should include separate sections for background, methods, results and conclusions.
 Entrants will have the option of making their notebook/scripts publicly available.
 The deadline for submissions is April 2nd, 2022.
 At the time of submission, you will be given the opportunity to opt-out of competition.